 BUILDING MATERIALS REQUIREMENTS

-Synthetic stucco materials such as EIFS are prohibited on any facade along a public right-of-way.
 Any stucco material used must be fine grained with a smooth stipple finish to reflect a more stone like appearance and qualities of light reflection.

 Split face concrete block or other concrete masonry units may only be used as an accent material, not to exceed 15% of any facade.